 About Carmel Edwards…

-She is classically trained, studying currently with Lynne Wayman.
+She is classically trained, studying currently with Nicholas Clapton.
 However she enjoys singing a variety of musical styles, and was for several years the lead singer for “The Dirty Thirties”, a band who put a modern twist to music from the 1920s and 30s.

-Carmel has taken part in numerous Festivals and competitions, including the National Eisteddfod of Wales in 2010, and has been praised for the pure quality of her sound.
-She has also performed in various charity concerts, and has written and performed in her own show featuring the music of Ivor Novello which she will be producing again in 2016 as a fundraiser for a local sheltered housing complex.
+Carmel has taken part in numerous Festivals and competitions, including the National Eisteddfod of Wales, and has been praised for the pure quality of her sound.
+She has also performed in various charity concerts, and has written and performed in her own show featuring the music of Ivor Novello.